Financial Advice – 6 Ways to Improve Your Credit Score

 - Who you are expected to pay

 Unfortunately, there’s no easy way of getting rid of a CCJ once it has been issued.
-Ultimately, the best piece of financial advice in these regards is to simply avoid County Court Judgements all together, if possible.
+Ultimately, the best piece of financial advice in these regards is to simply avoid County Court Judgements altogether, if possible.

 In some circumstances, it may be possible to have your CCJ expunged if you can pay your debt before a set time after the notification of the CCJ (normally one month).

 However, if you are unable to repay the debt quickly enough it will stay in your file for a term of six years from the date of judgement.
-During this time, it will continue to have a negative impact on your credit score until the expiration date — after which it will have no further impact.
+During this time, it will continue to hurt your credit score until the expiration date — after which it will have no further impact.